ut-parla/Parla.py/tutorial/3_devices_and_architectures/README.md

 Now, line 132 and 134 spawn tasks as the number of GPUs, and assigns each GPU ID to each task.
-For example, the task spawned at the first iteration will be placed on GPU 0.
+For example, the task spawned at the first iteration will be placed on GPU0.
 Line 134 passes the assigned GPU ID to the task.

 ```